In Exercises 3–8, find the critical value(s) and rejection region... | Channels for Pearson+

 1

-Step 1: Identify the degrees of freedom (df) for the t-test.
-The degrees of freedom are calculated as df = n - 1, where n is the sample size.
-For this problem, df = 23 - 1.
+Determine the degrees of freedom (df) for the t-test.
+The formula for degrees of freedom is df = n - 1, where n is the sample size.
+In this case, df = 35 - 1.

-Step 2: Recognize that this is a right-tailed t-test.
-This means the rejection region will be in the upper tail of the t-distribution.
+Identify the level of significance (α) for the test.
+Here, α = 0.01, which represents the probability of rejecting the null hypothesis when it is true.

-Step 3: Use the level of significance (α = 0.05) and the degrees of freedom (df = 22) to find the critical value from a t-distribution table or statistical software.
-Look up the t-value corresponding to a cumulative probability of 1 - α = 0.95 for df = 22.
+Since this is a left-tailed test, locate the critical value of t corresponding to α = 0.01 and df = 34 using a t-distribution table or statistical software.
+The critical value will be negative because it is a left-tailed test.

-Step 4: Define the rejection region.
-For a right-tailed test, the rejection region consists of all t-values greater than the critical value found in Step 3.
+Define the rejection region for the test.
+For a left-tailed test, the rejection region is t < critical value, where the critical value is the t-score found in the previous step.

-Step 5: Summarize the results.
-The critical value and rejection region are now determined, and these will be used to decide whether to reject the null hypothesis in the context of the t-test.
+Summarize the critical value and rejection region.
+Clearly state that if the test statistic falls within the rejection region, the null hypothesis will be rejected.

 Verified video answer for a similar problem: